kasimayata/WhosDown/README.md

 ## I have a problem or idea!

 Great!
 Create an issue on this GitHub repository, or, better yet, fork the project and contribute!
-I'm not much of an app developer (I'm more of a web guy) so I appreciate whatever you want to add.
+I'm not much of an app developer (I'm more of a web guy, and I'm way out of my element with XAML...
+I didn't even *attempt* MVVM!) so I appreciate whatever you want to add.